SourMesen/Mesen/Docs/content/apireference/Callbacks.md

 **Syntax**

-    emu.removeMemoryCallback(reference, type, startAddress, endAddress)
+    emu.removeMemoryCallback(reference, type, startAddress [, endAddress])

 **Parameters**
 reference - The value returned by the call to [addMemoryCallback](#addmemorycallback).
 type - *Enum* See [memCallbackType](/apireference/enums.html#memcallbacktype).
 startAddress - *Integer* Start of the CPU memory address range to unregister the callback from.
-endAddress - *Integer* End of the CPU memory address range to unregister the callback from.
+endAddress - (optional) *Integer* End of the CPU memory address range to unregister the callback from.

 **Return value**
 *None*